aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ([LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md))
 (Selden Jr., Dockall, and Dubied 2020).
-The addition of cross-sections was needed to better characterise whole-object morphology, providing for the possibility of subsampling the landmarks to explore the contribution of a specific cross-section or profile ([LM3d2](https://aksel-blaise.github.io/gahaganmorph3/landmarking-protocol.html)).
+The addition of cross-sections was needed to better characterise whole-object morphology, providing for the possibility of subsampling the semilandmarks to explore the contribution of specific cross-sections or profiles ([LM3d2](https://aksel-blaise.github.io/gahaganmorph3/landmarking-protocol.html)).
 LM3d3 includes an additional cross section at the blade/base transition, allowing for tests of morphological integration.
 While true that some